Shaman Ghost: 2015: three-year-old campaign

-His three-year-old season started the same way, with a fourth place finish in a maiden special weight race at Gulfstream Park on January 3, 2015.
-After losses on Polytrack, dirt and turf, Lynch decided to change things up by removing the blinkers the horse had previously worn.
+His three-year-old season started the same way, with a fourth-place finish in a maiden special weight race at Gulfstream Park on January 3, 2015.
+After losses on Polytrack, dirt, and turf, Lynch removed the blinkers the horse had previously worn.
 On March 14 at Gulfstream Park, Shaman Ghost won his first race, following up with an allowance race win on April 9 at Keeneland.
 On May 16, he was shipped to Woodbine Racetrack for the Grade III Marine Stakes at a distance of 1 1/16 miles.
-In spite of his two-race winning streak, he was a longshot in the nine-horse field at 13-1.
+In spite of his two-race winning streak, he was a longshot in the nine-horse field at 13–1.
 Shaman Ghost raced near the back of the field for most of the race, then started his move on the far turn.
-He made up ground quickly but then ran into traffic, checked and moved to the outside.
+He made up ground quickly but then ran into traffic, checked, and moved to the outside.
 Once in the clear, he regained his stride and pulled away to win by half a length.

 On July 5, Shaman Ghost entered the Queen's Plate, the first leg of the Canadian Triple Crown and run over Woodbine's Polytrack surface at a distance of 1 1/4 miles.
 He was the 3-1 co-favorite with Danish Dynaformer, the winner of the Plate Trial Stakes.
 The two raced behind a fast early pace, then Danish Dynaformer made his move on the far turn, hitting the lead in mid-stretch.
-At that point, Shaman Ghost was in fourth, but started closing ground on the outside, drawing away in the final strides to win by 1 1/4 lengths.
+At that point, Shaman Ghost was in fourth, but he started closing ground on the outside, drawing away in the final strides to win by 1 1/4 lengths.
 "He (Danish Dynaformer) made a move too early, I let him pass me," said jockey Rafael Manuel Hernandez.
 "I know my horse always got a kick... and we got them back."
-It was the first Queen's Plate win for both Hernandez and Lynch, and the third for Stronach.
+It was the first Queen's Plate win for both Hernandez and Lynch and the third for Stronach.

 Shaman Ghost's next start was the Prince of Wales Stakes, the second leg of the Canadian Triple Crown, held at Fort Erie Race Track on July 28.
-He was the 3-2 favorite but lost by a neck to longshot Breaking Lucky after a less than ideal trip.
+He was the 3-2 favorite but lost by a neck to longshot Breaking Lucky.
 "I was inside down the backside and had to stay where I was and make one run," said Hernandez.
 "It looked like we were done down the lane, but he came back again and almost got there."

 Shaman Ghost did not enter the Breeders' Stakes, the third leg of the Triple Crown, and missed the rest of the year after undergoing surgery on his ankle.
 Finishing the year with four wins and a second in six races, he received the Sovereign Award for Canadian Champion Three-Year-Old Colt.